craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

 .. note::

-  These upgrades can also be disabled setting the version to a random string, just like the site version.
+  These upgrades can also be disabled by setting the version to a random string, just like the site version.

 .. important::